-Bajaj Electricals shares jump on Morphy Richards deal; details here - BusinessToday
+Bajaj Electricals shares erase early gains, end 5% lower - BusinessToday

-Shares of Bajaj Electricals Ltd rose sharply in Tuesday's trade after the consumer appliances company announced that it has signed an agreement to acquire the Morphy Richards brand rights.
-The stock jumped 10.06 per cent to hit a high of Rs 397.05 in early trade.
+Shares of Bajaj Electricals Ltd, which had surged in early trading on Tuesday following the announcement of an agreement to acquire the Morphy Richards brand rights, later gave up all gains and ended lower.
+The stock declined 5.13 per cent to close at Rs 342.25, wiping out its entire intraday rise.

 In a regulatory filing, the firm confirmed it is acquiring the business' intellectual property, including registered trademarks, domain names, and associated goodwill, from Ireland-based Glen Dimplex Group's entity, Glen Electric Ltd.